FHIR/ig-publisher-manager/README.md

    - **Windows**: `.exe` installer or portable `.exe`
    - **Linux**: `.AppImage`, `.deb`, or `.rpm`

+Note that the releases are not signed.
+On OSX, you'll have to do (something?).

 ### Build from Source
 ```bash
 # Clone the repository